kristof1104/CheatMod/README.md

 	In the main menu open up the mods screen.
 	Select Cheatmod and reboot Game Dev Tycoon.

-Now when you add left click a new option called "cheatmode..." is added.
+Now when you press the left mouse button a new option called "cheatmode..." is added.

 That's it :)
 For questions or feedback